bernardpeh/practical-symfony-3/manuscript/Chapter_4.md

 Today, many developers know [TDD](https://en.wikipedia.org/wiki/Test-driven_development) and [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development).
 Test First Development ensures that your software is reliable but requires a lot of patience and extra work to implement it correctly.
 Think of it like a quality control process.
 The more checks you have, the less bugs your have.
 Of course, you can cost cut by not having checks and hope that your product is still bug free.
 This is quite unlikely especially if the software is complex.

-Personally, I prefer to write user stories and scenarios first (I like to think of them as pseudocode) rather than spending time coding the tests.
-Once I have the user stories and scenarios defined, I will jump in and code functionality A. When functionality A is completed, I will code the test cases and ensure they pass before moving on.
-I will repeat the cycle for functionality B before moving on to functionality C. The idea is to not break existing functionalities while adding on new functionalities.
+Personally, I prefer to write user stories and scenarios first rather than spending time coding the tests.
+Think of them as pseudocode.
+Once we have the user stories and scenarios defined, we will jump in and code functionality A. When functionality A is completed, we will code the test cases and ensure they pass before moving on.
+We will repeat the cycle for functionality B before moving on to functionality C. The idea is to not break existing functionalities while adding on new functionalities.

 Everyone's testing approach is different.
 You could implement your own approach.

-I will be writing acceptance tests in most cases.
 There are many frameworks for acceptance testing.
-[Behat](http://docs.behat.org/) and [Mink](http://mink.behat.org/) is the industrial standard at the moment.
-In this book, we will be using a bit of phpunit but mainly [Codeception](http://codeception.com/) as our testing framework.
+[Behat](http://docs.behat.org/) and [Mink](http://mink.behat.org/) are the industrial standard at the moment.
+In this book, we will be using [Codeception](http://codeception.com/) to write acceptance tests in most cases.
+We will also be writing some functional test in phpunit.

 ## Installation